OronNadiv/camera-api/README.md

 * It accepts requests from the user to take photos.
 * It accepts requests from the alarm system api to take photos when motion is detected or garage door was opened while armed.
 * It sends push notification to the [raspberry pi camera clients][camera-client-url] asking to take photo(s).
+* It manages [Amazon AWS][aws-url] S3 storage.
+It provides api to store and fetch the camera photos.

 [![JavaScript Style Guide][standard-image]][standard-url]
 [![Dependencies][dependencies-image]][dependencies-url]